Where is the Fuse on an Electric Bike?

 A blown fuse can lead to various noticeable problems with your e-bike.
 Some indications that might show it has happened include:

 • E-bike Not Turning On: An indicator of a blown fuse can be detected if your e-bike suddenly refuses to power on, even though its battery has been fully charged.
+Nothing lights up on the display – a classic sign that power isn’t reaching the system due to a fuse blow.

 • Motor Not Responding: Another telltale sign is when a motor refuses to respond even though its display indicates full battery power.
 A failed fuse could have cut power to the motor and left it non-responsive, disrupting power delivery to it.